mongodb/specifications/source/unified-test-format/unified-test-format.md

 Command distinct failed: Transaction aa09e296-472a-494f-8334-48d57ab530b6:1 was aborted on statement 0 due to: an error from cluster data placement change :: caused by :: got stale databaseVersion response from shard sh01 at host localhost:27217 :: caused by :: don't know dbVersion.
 ```

-To workaround this limitation, a test runners MUST execute a non-transactional `distinct` command on each mongos server
+To work around this limitation, a test runners MUST execute a non-transactional `distinct` command on each mongos server
 before running any test that might execute `distinct` within a transaction.
 To ease the implementation, test runners MAY
 execute `distinct` before *every* test.